-Many users benefited from the course Slack channel and the peer reviews, which are required for the techdegree programs.
+Many users benefited from the course Slack channel and the peer reviews.
 According to a Medium blogger who took the front-end web development techdegree program, “I was constantly replying to other students–reviewing their projects or helping them debug their code.
 This helped me retain things that I might have forgotten or haven’t even learned yet.”

 One SwitchUp reviewer said that his experience with Treehouse was on par with top-rated courses he had taken through Udemy, freeCodeCamp, edX, Coursera, and Pluralsight.
 He said that Treehouse will “give you the skills to get a job tomorrow, not to continue your studies on to a PhD.”

 Other grads felt that the courses were cost effective and a great introduction to the tech world.
 One Reddit user said, “I used Treehouse when I was first starting out, it helped me a lot”.
 Another said that “Treehouse is great for newbies,” but “for anything seriously advanced or developing a full fledged web application or otherwise, it would probably be better to go somewhere else.”

 While most users benefited from Treehouse, some G2 reviewers felt that the curriculum for the basic and pro options could have been improved.
-One reviewer said that “some of the videos felt a little too gimmicky” and that the “production value didn’t actually help enhance the course.”
+One reviewer said that “some of the videos felt a little too gimmicky”.
+He explained that the “production value didn’t actually help enhance the course”.
 The reviewer also points out that “a common downfall with code courses is teaching by rote memorization or repetition instead of explaining what’s going on under the heard.”

 Alternatives to Treehouse

 If you are looking for alternative courses and resources to learn product design, web development, or software engineering, check out the following list.

-- One of the most well known bootcamps is General Assembly, which offers full-time, part-time, and 1-day courses on a variety of topics like software engineering and UX design, as well as data science, digital marketing, product management, and more.
+- One of the most well known bootcamps is General Assembly.
+They offer full-time, part-time, and 1-day courses on a variety of topics like software engineering and UX design, as well as data science, digital marketing, product management, and more.
 Read more about General Assembly in our review.